 “An Apartment is an Investment”

-The latest fad among people looking for an "alternative source of income" is to buy apartments for "investment" in dusty suburbs at inflated prices which get inflated thanks to people looking to buy apartments for investment, meaning to sell them off for profit later on.
+The latest fad among people looking for an “alternative source of income” is to buy apartments for “investment” in dusty suburbs at inflated prices which get inflated thanks to people looking to buy apartments for investment, meaning to sell them off for profit later on.
 Perfectly good business plan, considering the belief that real estate prices will always keep going up.
 This is the same what they said about the Japanese real estate market until 1992 and the American real estate market until 2007 which when went bust took down the entire World Economy with it.
 There can be only so much demand and so much buyers and so much they will be willing to pay as long as they are able to pay.
 The Indian real estate market has all the trappings of a bubble, propped up by artificially inflated pricing by vested interests and corruption.
 The entire thing is precariously stacked up to each other like Dominoes, a slight upset in one factor can cause everything to come crashing down.
 Lives will be ruined.
 I am in no mood to sacrifice mine.
 EDIT: The bubble has burst.
 Apartments are no longer a viable investment today (2019).
 You cannot sell one without incurring a loss anymore thanks to a radical economic shift and a huge oversupply of flats.

 “Show Them that you have arrived in Life!”